BrunoKaiser/IDIV/programms/simpleDocTree/readme_simpleDocTree.txt

 11. simple_documentation_tree_with_variables_to_be_filed.lua

---This script contains a Lua tree with variables that can be filled by determining unknown variables.
+This script contains a Lua tree with variables that can be filled by determining unknown variables.

+12. simple_documentation_tree_output.lua

+This script is a simple documentation of a tree in a Lua table.
+It produces a tree as a Lua table or the mirror tree in a text field.